GxOSS/gxBuild/README.md

 # gxBuild

-A Rust Xbox 360 NAND image builder and patcher.
+A Rust Xbox 360 image builder and patcher.

-Uses the fbBuild/ggBuild/xeBuild CLI and INI style.
+Backwards compatible with xeBuild

 ## About

+Full start to finish NAND building and patching.
+Follows and extends the xeBuild format for compatibility.

 Formats:
 - XSB Small Block, PSB/KSB Small Block, Big Block and eMMC